 - Arrive at lectures and labs promptly.

 - Come prepared to class and lab, which includes bringing your notes and handouts.
+Organize your notes and handouts and refer to them often when solving problems.

 - Turn off cellphones.